Photojournalism: Golden age

-By contrast Life, one of America's most popular weekly magazines from 1936 through the early 1970s, was filled with photographs reproduced beautifully on oversize 11×14-inch pages, using fine engraving screens, high-quality inks, and glossy paper.
+By contrast Life, one of America's most popular weekly magazines from 1936 through the early 1970s, was filled with photographs reproduced beautifully on oversize 11 by 14 in pages, using fine engraving screens, high-quality inks, and glossy paper.
 Life often published a United Press International (UPI) or Associated Press (AP) photo that had been first reproduced in newspapers, but the quality magazine version appeared to be a different photo altogether.
 In large part because their pictures were clear enough to be appreciated, and because their name always appeared with their work, magazine photographers achieved near-celebrity status.
 Life became a standard by which the public judged photography, and many of today's photo books celebrate "photojournalism" as if it had been the exclusive province of near-celebrity magazine photographers.

 In 1947, a few famous photographers founded the international photographic cooperative Magnum Photos.
 In 1989, Corbis Corporation and in 1995 Getty Images were founded.
 These powerful image libraries sell the rights to photographs and other still images.